NCATSTranslator/TranslatorArchitecture/README.md

 1. KPs that implement the Translator Reasoner API must perform the following kinds of reasoning in answering queries:
    1. Making identifiers more specific, e.g. responding to a query involving an entity with information related to a subclass of that entity.
    1. Making categories in a query more specific. e.g. responding to a query for a biolink:NamedThing with a particular biolink:ChemicalSubstance.
    1. Making predicates more specific, e.g. responding to a query for “affects expression of” with an edge with predicate “increases expression of”.
 In the response, the more specific edge must occur in the knowledge_graph portion of the response, and in individual results, that more specific edge will be bound to the less specific query edge.
+Query Graph and Knowledge Graph edges need not match in either predicate or direction to be bound in an answer.
    1. Inverting predicates. e.g. responding to a query with predicate P with an edge whose predicate is the inverse of P.
 1. ARAs obtain biomedical data only via KPs (or other ARAs), not from locally-cached aggregated graphs or non-Translator data sources.
 1. Aggregated graphs must be created at the consortium level and exposed as a KP.